 Extracorporeal photopheresis is one of the most effective treatments for many people with advanced cutaneous T-cell lymphomas.
 It may also help people with graft-versus-host disease.

 Rush is one of a handful of hospitals across the United States that offer this treatment.
 And it’s one of an even smaller number that offer one-on-one nursing care for those who need this painless but complex procedure.

-During the procedure, you to lie or sit for a few hours while a machine processes and treats your blood.
+During the procedure, you lie or sit for a few hours while a machine processes and treats your blood.
 At many other hospitals, one nurse might care for multiple patients having the procedure at the same time.
-At Rush, you’ll have your nurse’s undivided attention, which helps insure your comfort and the quality of your care.
+At Rush, you’ll have your nurse’s undivided attention, which helps ensure your comfort and the quality of your care.